Chicago Nature Now! Alert

 Hummingbirds, Hummingbirds, Hummingbirds!

-The hummingbirds are still around and should be for the next couple of weeks.
+The hummingbirds are here!
 You can find them buzzing about at many nature centers including: Sagawau Canyon, Pilcher Park (at the nature center and south of the greenhouse), and Little Red Schoolhouse.

 Ferns & Canyon Tours

-Cowles Bog Trail, Miller Woods, and Hoosier Prairie (all in northwestern Indiana) are leaping with gymnastic ferns.
+Cowles Bog Trail, Miller Woods, Tolleston Dunes, and Hoosier Prairie (all in northwestern Indiana) are leaping with gymnastic ferns that are beginning to change into their autumn colors.
 If you’d like to experience a beautiful fern-lined canyon, call Sagawau Canyon in Lemont, Illinois to sign up for their next canyon tour.
 Hurry!
 They fill up fast.

 See a Summer Sunset

-Saganashkee Slough in Palos Hills, Illinois is sensational for sunsets, as our celestial star—a bright, burning brass ball—slowly sinks in the sky to start a sultry summer eve.
+Saganashkee Slough in Palos Hills: Sensational for sunsets, as our celestial star—a bright, burning brass ball—slowly sinks in the sky to start a sultry summer eve.

 Somme Prairie Grove